 Australia regulates the import and sale of medical devices through the Therapeutic Goods Administration (TGA).
 The TGA has built its regulatory framework around requirements similar to those issued in Europe.
-As such, many medical devices (those with a lower risk profile) may gain relatively fast marketing clearance using their existing EU-issued CE marking.
+As such, many medical devices

+(those with a lower risk profile) may gain relatively fast marketing clearance using their existing EU-issued CE marking.
 Higher risk devices (those in EU/Aus Class III) must go through a full design review which can be costly and take longer to complete.
-Issued licenses for medical devices do not require renewal, but do require an annual fee to remain active in the TGA registry of devices.
+Issued licenses for medical devices do not require renewal, but do require an annual fee to remain active in the TGA registry.
 As a holder of Australian device licenses, we are also subject to inspection by TGA in both Australia and the United States.
-Our North Melbourne facility was most recently inspected by TGA in December 2018, and our Burlington facility was inspected in March 2019, the results of which were satisfactory.
+Our North Melbourne facility, where we previously manufactured our Omniflow II graft until we transferred production to Burlington, was most recently inspected by TGA in December 2018, and our Burlington facility was inspected in February 2021 under the MDSAP, the results of which were satisfactory.
+An MDSAP certificate has not yet been issued to us by SGS; however we expect issuance of the MDSAP certificate in March 2021.
+If we fail to receive the certificate in a timely manner, or at all, we would be subject to regular surveillance audits by all MDSAP jurisdictions, including Australia.
 Australia requires all foreign manufacturers to have an in country 'sponsor' who must have a licensed business inside of Australia.
 Our licenses are managed on our behalf by our sponsor, Emergo Group.

 In China, the National Medical Products Administration (NMPA) regulates and must approve all medical devices to be marketed and sold in China.
-China has a three-class risk classification system, with Class I being the lowest risk and Class III being the highest risk.
+China has a three-class risk classification system, with Class I being the lowest and Class III being the highest risk.
 Home country approval, such as 510(k) or PMA clearance, is required as a prerequisite to any application.
-Additionally, the NMPA often tests finished devices at its own testing laboratory to confirm each device's specifications.
+Additionally, the NMPA often tests devices at its own testing laboratory to confirm each device's specifications.
 The approval process is typically lengthy and usually requires clinical trials.
 NMPA licenses are valid for five years from date of issuance and require renewal prior to expiration.
 As a holder of Chinese device licenses, we are subject to inspection by NMPA in both China and the United States.
-Our China facility was most recently inspected by NMPA in August 2018, the results of which were satisfactory.
+Our Shanghai offices were most recently inspected by NMPA in August 2018, the results of which were satisfactory.
 The NMPA requires all companies located outside of China to appoint a legal entity who maintains a registered business inside of China as the license holder.
 After the formation of our Chinese subsidiary in 2015, we transferred our licenses from our third-party license holders to our subsidiary.